- What is the Greater Boston Youth Orienteering Series?

 1. What is the Greater Boston Youth Orienteering Series?

 A series of six events where coaches lead local youth in learning the sport of orienteering.
-Each event starts with age-appropriate games aimed at teaching map reading skills and navigation through unfamiliar terrain.
-After the games, participants have the option to try an orienteering course with family, friends or an accompanying adult(s).
+Each event starts with age-appropriate activity stations aimed at teaching map reading skills and navigation through unfamiliar terrain.
+After the activities, participants have the option to try an orienteering course with family, friends or an accompanying adult(s).
 More advanced youth orienteers can compete independently on the longer and more technical courses.
-Coaches are available at the end of the course to give ‘high fives’ or course feedback, depending on the age and skill of the orienteer.

 2. Who is the Youth Series for?